Mon - Sun: 24 hours.

 We could appoint one of our personal injury solicitors to represent you if there are grounds for the case to continue.
 To reduce the financial risks involved with taking on legal representation, your solicitor will work on a No Win No Fee basis.

-Our live chat team can answer any questions you might have about e-scooter accident claims so please feel free to get in touch.
+Our live chat team can answer any questions you might have about e-scooter accident claims, so please feel free to get in touch.